kirillg/Demo-EventBuddy/Demo.md

 <a name="Overview"/>
 ## Overview ##

 In this demo you will start with a disconnected application that manages events and sessions to later connect it utilizing **Windows Azure Mobile Services** to provide structured storage for events and sessions.
 In order to use authentication within the application, you will add **Twitter** (or **Facebook**) to your application and services.
-Following this you finish by sending Live Tiles using push notifications every time an attendee rates a session.
+Following this you will upload session decks to **SkyDrive** and finish by sending Live Tiles using push notifications every time an attendee rates a session.

 > **Note:** This demo was designed for **Windows 8** and **Visual Studio Professional** or higher editions.
 However, it supports Visual Studio Express editions.
 In that case, the Windows 8 application must be opened with **Visual Studio 2012 Express for Windows 8** and the Windows Phone 8 application must be opened with **Visual Studio 2012 Express for Windows Phone**.